grayfallstown/Chia-Plot-Status/README.md

 This should be more than enough to deter the core developer (me) from doing anything malicious.

-**2. The core developer (me) merges a pull request (code changes made by someone else) which contains malicious code without noticing.**
+#### 2. The core developer (me) merges a pull request (code changes made by someone else) which contains malicious code without noticing

 As seen on [https://github.com/grayfallstown/Chia-Plot-Status/graphs/contributors](https://github.com/grayfallstown/Chia-Plot-Status/graphs/contributors) there is only one other person who contributed a pull request so far and that wasn't code but a documentation change.

 The core developer (me) will check each pull request before merging as he (me) would have to run the code himself to check if the application works properly after merging that pull request and by that he (I) would get attacked by any malicious code that was contained in that pull request.

-**3. External Dependencies (as in libraries / code written by someone else) the application uses to do certain things (like to create the graphical user interface) become malicious.**
+#### 3. External Dependencies (as in libraries / code written by someone else) the application uses to do certain things (like to create the graphical user interface) become malicious.

 Well, this is a tough one as even the core developer (me) has very little means to check external binaries for malicious code.
 The core developer (me) and every other developer using those libraries will get attacked by any malicious code in those libraries before they (we) distribute a new version of their (our) software containing that library to the users of their (our) softwares, as they (we) generally test their (our) applications before each release.